turbot/flowpipe-mod-pagerduty/README.md

 # GitHub Mod for PagerDuty

-Run pipelines and use triggers for GitHub resources.
+Run pipelines and use triggers for PagerDuty resources.

 ## Getting started